pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-5.md

 Submit to the assignment repository on GitHub.
 Your README must include:

-- Your updated scripts to create your physical database
+- Your group's scripts to create your group's physical database
 - Describe each of the following common database concepts:
 	- What is a SQL query?
 	- Describe the parts of a SELECT statement